TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 ---

 This quotation from Herbert A. Simon clearly indicates that we cannot talk about teaching, teaching practices or effective teaching techniques if we don't understand first how people learn. <br>
 Here, we want to share with you what we learnt about how learning works.
-Our knowledge in the field of cognition and learning comes from diving into pedagogical and cognitive research results, reading books such as ["How Learning Works"](https://www.amazon.it/How-Learning-Works-Research-Based-Principles/dp/0470484101) or ["Small Teaching"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118944496.html) and many others, studying research articles published in the field of cognitive science and pedagogy, attending instructor training courses (like this one), and - last but not least - from our own experience as both instructors/teachers, learners, and passionate observers of learning processes and teaching practices.
+Our knowledge in the field of cognition and learning comes from diving into pedagogical and cognitive research results, reading books such as ["How Learning Works"](https://www.amazon.it/How-Learning-Works-Research-Based-Principles/dp/0470484101) or ["Small Teaching"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118944496.html) and many others, studying research articles published in the field of cognitive science and pedagogy, attending instructor training courses (like this one), and - last but not least - from our own experience as both instructors/teachers, learners, and passionate observers of learning processes and teaching practices. <br>
+Since this material cannot cover the broad literature on the subject of learning we strongly invite you to commit to read at least one book on how learning works (for example: ["How Learning Works"](https://www.amazon.it/How-Learning-Works-Research-Based-Principles/dp/0470484101) or ["Small Teaching"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118944496.html)), have a look at the [Software Carpentry Instructor training materials](http://swcarpentry.github.io/instructor-training/) and explore  the material we keep adding to the [doc](https://github.com/TrainTheTrainer/EXCELERATE-TtT/tree/master/docs) folder of the TrainTheTrainer/EXCELERATE-TtT GitHub repository.

+<a name="term"></a>

 ###Terminology used in learning

-Most definitions are taken from the [Glossary of Online Learning Terms](http://theelearningcoach.com/resources/online-learning-glossary-of-terms/); see also the Glossary of "Learning" Terms, Georgia Institute of Technology [(PDF)](docs/learningterms.pdf).

-####Terminology used in learning

 Terminology used in learning is far from standardised.
 The several branches of the learning community have adopted different variants and occasionlly re-use terms in different contexts with slightly different meaning.
 Here we try to offer sets of definitions that will help you to survive.

 Before we do that, let us propose a minimal subset of specific terms, by choice, that we will try to use in the context of bioinformatics training in  a  consistent way.

-We will prefer to use the term INSTRUCTOR  instead of teacher or professor.
-We will use the term LEARNER instead of student.
-These choices are adopted just because they are more encompassing.
+#### Common terms used in the science of learning

-Here we offer lists of definitions that seem useful.
-Inevitably, for the reasons isted above, you will find inconsistencies here  and there.
+Here, we offer lists of definitions that seem useful.
+Inevitably, for the reasons listed above, you will find inconsistencies here and there.
 You will need to learn how to deal with the situation.

 In the following list, most definitions are taken from the [Glossary of Online Learning Terms](http://theelearningcoach.com/resources/online-learning-glossary-of-terms/); see also the Glossary of "Learning" Terms, Georgia Institute of Technology [(PDF)](docs/learningterms.pdf).

 * **ACTIVE LEARNING**: A process whereby learners are actively engaged in the learning process, rather than "passively" absorbing lectures.
 Active learning involves reading, writing, discussion, and engagement in solving problems, analysis, synthesis, and evaluation.
 Active learning often involves cooperative learning (from the [Glossary of education terms on Wikipedia](https://en.wikipedia.org/wiki/Glossary_of_education_terms)).
 * **ASYNCHRONOUS LEARNING**: When learners participate in an online learning course at different times.
 This might also be called eLearning or web-based training (WBT).
 Asynchronous learning allows learners to go through a course at their own pace and on their own schedule.